 How to store:

-If you still have some of this sour cream left over you can store it in the fridge in an airtight container for up to a week.
+Store any leftover sour cream in the fridge in an airtight container for up to a week.
 Just note that it will firm up in the fridge (see the above tips for how to deal with this).

 Frequently asked questions: